Zabrane/qlnd/doc/LightningTickerplants.md

 ## Channel Management

-It is important to look at channels as being analogous to Rechargeable Batteries, in that their full value is realized with multiple usages, not with single-use because there is a financial overhead associated with their creation and destruction.
+It is important to look at channels as being analogous to rechargeable batteries, in that their full value is realized with multiple usages, not with single-use because there is a financial overhead associated with their creation and destruction.
 There is also a wait time associated with opening and closing channels in order to receive the desired number of on-chain confirmations.